How to create an affinity diagram

 2. Press the Shift key and click on the empty background.

 3. Add a name that describes the group the best.

-Note: Group topic will show up depending on where you click on the background.
+Note: Input field for the group topic will show up depending on where you click on the background.